yifanlu/UVLoader/README.md

 However, you should check with the developer of the exploit who ported UVL to see how to use it.
 UVL cannot do anything by itself, it is simply a payload that is executed by an exploit to run homebrews unmodified.

+## How can I call UVL API functions from my homebrew?

+Import uvloader.h into your project and you'll have access to the exported functions.

 ## How do I port UVL?